-While in Pittsburg, Jerome served as one of the Medical Directors of the Forbes Hospice.
+While in Pittsburgh, Jerome served as one of the Medical Directors of the Forbes Hospice.
 He has maintained this strong interest in the teaching of end of life issues to colleagues, physicians in training and students of medicine and nursing.
-He is board certified in hospice/palliative care and continues with this mission as the Medical Director of the Henry Ford Macomb Hospice.
+He served as a change agent for the Project on Death in America.
+He is board certified in hospice/palliative care and continues with this mission as the Medical Director of the Hospice of Henry Ford Macomb Division.

 Dr. Seid is active on various hospital cancer and medical committees.
-He is currently the Medical Director of Oncology at Henry Ford Hospital Macomb.
-His hospital affiliations also include St. John Hospital & Medical Center, Bon Secours Hospital, St. Joseph Mercy Hospital West and William Beaumont in Troy.
-Dr. Seid is board certified in Internal Medicine, Hematology and Oncology and is a member in the American Society of Clinical Oncology, and American Society of Hematology.
+He currently serves on the Cancer Committee of St. John Macomb Hospital as the Liaison to the American College of Surgeons.
+His hospital affiliations also include St. John Hospital & Medical Center, William Beaumont Hospital (Grosse Pointe) and Henry Ford Hospital, (Clinton Township).
+Dr. Seid is board certified in Internal Medicine, Hematology and Oncology and is a member of the American Society of Clinical Oncology and American Society of Hematology.
 Dr. Seid has been recognized by his colleagues as one of “The Best Doctors in America”.

-When ask about his personal life Dr. Seid said, “My best work was to find a loving wife so willing to endure my long hours, high standards and sometimes irascible demeanor.
-My 3 children (a 16 yr. old son and twin 10 yr. old daughters) continue to provide me joy, and the continued opportunity to see life through their eyes - a welcome respite after a day in the oncology office.”
+When asked about his personal life Dr. Seid said, “My best work has been to find a loving, supportive wife so willing to endure my long hours, high standards and sometimes irascible demeanor.
+My 3 children (a 21 yr. old son currently at MSU and twin 15 yr. old daughters) continue to provide me challenges, immense joy and the continued opportunity to see life through their eyes - a welcome respite after a day in the oncology office.”

 In spite of his many clinical responsibilities, Jerome is always up for new adventures.
-Fly fishing is his passion, including travel to exotic locales like Argentina, Nova Scotia, Montana, New Mexico to stalk trout, salmon and other species.
-Of course nothing compares to the wealth of fishing in Michigan, which he loves so dearly.
+Fly fishing is his passion, including travel to exotic locales including Argentina, Bahamas, Alaska, Nova Scotia, Montana, New Mexico to stalk trout, salmon and other species.
+Of course, nothing compares to the wealth of fishing in Michigan, which he loves so dearly.